-The HR coordinator, HR manager, or safety compliance manager will use the information on the SOCFC Incident Report and the Exposure Incident Report to evaluate the circumstances under which the exposure occurred.
+The safety resource manager will use the information on the SOCFC Incident Report and the Exposure Incident Report to evaluate the circumstances under which the exposure occurred.
 The findings will be reviewed by the Safety Committee, which will determine whether changes can be instituted to prevent such occurrences in the future.